-Even if we confirmed the ability of the assimilation algorithm to handle the turbulence, we still have to control some other rain characteristic quantities.
+Even if we confirmed the ability of the assimilation algorithm to handle the turbulence, we still have to assess some other important rain properties.

-As in the previous section, we compare in Table 2 the MAE between true and assimilated fields for an observation window of 2 min and for various resolutions.
-The quantities Z_e and D_m (moments of the DSD, see caption of Table 2) are very well reproduced by the assimilation algorithm, with MAE very small compared to the true absolute mean values (for instance, at 2 min field resolution, MAE of 0.80 dB and 24.7 μm compared to true absolute mean values of 27.6 dBZ and 1.12 mm, respectively).
+As in the previous section, we compare the MAE between true and assimilated fields for an observation window of 2 min and for various resolutions in Table 2.
+The quantities Z_e and D_m (moments of the DSD, see caption of Table 2) are very well reproduced by the assimilation algorithm, with very small MAE relative to the true absolute mean values